 Check your course outline for a learning objective refresh — they’re basically a road map for your course.
 Learning objectives can give you a good idea of where to focus your time and provide direction on what to study.
 You can even turn them into questions, as a way to test yourself on course content.

 Study actively — don’t just read through your notes

-Make additional notes, create flash cards, take practice tests and/or study in groups.
+Make additional notes, create flash cards, take practice tests, study with a group online.
 Active studying helps you remember content better.

 ✔️ Get more helpful advice on how to study smart — connect with a coach!

 👉 Next up — ace that test.
 Write exams like a pro with these expert tips.